p-acharya/opencv_ocr/README.md

 > [Obsolete Kannada Letters](https://en.wikipedia.org/wiki/Kannada_script#Obsolete_Kannada_letters)

 Since google vision presumambly is trained on data from modern Kannada, it cannot recognize ಱ or ೞ!
 When I tried the above excerpt, words where the second letter is ೞ, GCP failed miserably.
+(As we see below, it either hyperrecognizes the Kannada text as Latin Text, or simply reads the archaic character incorrectly, in this case ೞ as ಬಿ)

 ```python
 "wego\n?weg 3 erata\n? ಎಬಿವು' eravu\nn. [move) pulling (C. (Kitt.))
 [Ka.\nD504(a)]\nn. (move] 1 pulling, dragging\n2 spasm, cramp (My.
 (Kitt.))
 [Ka.
 D504(a)].\n•ಎಬಿವು' eravu\n283) vt. (move] 1 to rub;\nto rub off or out; to smear gently 2 to stroke gently\n[Ka.
 D505].\n"
 ```
 Obviously something for google to improve on!
-But for now, I have decided to try and use Tesseract to train a neaural net to recognize the IPA and Obsolete Kannada letters.
+However, Google Vision API doesn't accept custom characters.
+So for now, I have decided to try and use Tesseract to train a neaural net to recognize the IPA and Obsolete Kannada letters.
 This page will be updated as I go along.